Header image courtesy of La Rambla by Catalunya (via Facebook)

 This well-loved steakhouse may not offer your typical postcard-like harbour views of Hong Kong, but it is still a great spot for sky-high dining.
 From the spacious terrace, you’ll get to see wrap-around views of the bustling Wan Chai neighbourhood, as well as some of the harbour.
 Should it get too hot, the interior is also lovely to duck back into, with views that are no less stunning.
-They do a good three-course set dinner ($450) with Australian filet mignon, as well as set lunches that are great value for what is included.
+They have classics including burgers, steaks, and beef Wellington, as well as a bang-for-your-buck executive lunch set and a holiday lunch.

 Wooloomooloo Steakhouse, 31/F & Rooftop, The Hennessy, 256 Hennessy Road, Wan Chai | (+852) 2893 6960

 Modern European cuisine is the focus of the menu, with dry- and wet-aged steaks as its stars and an authentic Spanish Josper grill—an important component in achieving high cooking temperatures—at the heart of the operation.
-From tableside Steak Tartare with Grilled Sourdough ($158) to Seared Scallop with Crispy Pork Belly ($218), full flavours and rich indulgence with a touch of French flair best describes the culinary experience at Harbourside Grill.
-Definitely one to mark down for your next special occasion dinner!
+From tableside steak tartare with grilled sourdough to seared scallop with crispy pork belly, full flavours and rich indulgence with a touch of French flair best describes the culinary experience at Harbourside Grill—definitely one to mark down for your next special occasion dinner!

 Harbourside Grill, Shop OTE401, Level 4, Ocean Terminal Harbour City, Tsim Sha Tsui | (+852) 2619 9100

 Perched atop the IFC Mall, La Rambla is modelled in spirit after a Spanish market and serves up interpretations of Catalan cuisine.
 The outdoor terrace, which overlooks the Central Ferry Piers to Kowloon and beyond, features lounge seating and makes for the perfect place to catch the sunset with a cocktail in hand.